johnahumanbeing/alx-backend-javascript/README.md

 ## Projects

-The projects done can be found on the above directories they address challenges and tasks in javascript.:
+The projects done can be found on the below directories they address challenges and tasks in javascript.:
 - #### [0x00-ES6_basic](0x00-ES6_basic)
 - #### [0x01.
 ES6 Promises](0x01-ES6_promise)
 - #### [0x02.
 ES6 classes](0x02-ES6_classes)